 Please note that here you’ll need to install

-To harden the security process, the terminal access of the cluster is limited to one hour of inactivity, after which the service account token will expire, and you will no longer be able to communicate with the API server.
+To harden the security, the access to cluster terminal is limited to one hour of inactivity, after which the service account token will expire, and you will no longer be able to communicate with the API server.
 Additionally, it can only be accessed by the relevent users i.e,

 netshoot image while creating the pod for debugging.
 It ships with all the network debugging tools like nmap, tcpdump, iptables, tshark etc.

-Use-Case 2: How to fix an entry in DNS ConfigMap?
+Use-Case 2: Fix an entry in DNS ConfigMap

 Use-Case 3: Authentication to the API server